CS320 Principles of Programming Languages Fall 2019

 - You are allowed to work together on labs and homeworks.
 However,

-you must prepare and submit your solutions individually; a major goal of
+you must prepare and submit your solutions individually.

 - Exams must be completed individually without any collaboration.